 We routinely monitor for the presence of drinking water contaminants.
-Testing results from February 2023 through November 2023 show that our system exceeds the standard, or maximum contaminant level (MCL), for TTHM.
+Testing results from May 2023 through February 2024 show that our system exceeds the standard, or maximum contaminant level (MCL), for TTHM.
 The standard for TTHM is 80 ug/L. It is determined by averaging all the samples collected at each sampling location for the prior 12 months.
-The level of TTHM averaged at two of our system's sample locations for February 2023 through November 2023 were 87 ug/L and 81 ug/L respectively.
+The level of TTHM averaged at two of our system's sample locations for May 2023 through February 2024 were 81 ug/L & 83 ug/L respectively.

 THM's, also known as a disinfection by-product, are general agreed to be the result of chlorine application (used to disinfect water against bacteria), organic matter in the source water and the time the water resides in the system or water age.
-Chlorine application is often increased during periods when algae blooms occur in the source water, in an effort to reduce taste and odor concerns.
+Chlorine application is often increased during periods when algae blooms occur in the source water, to reduce taste and odor concerns.
 The Water Department is reviewing all its treatment processes and operational procedures to assess any impacts they might be having on the levels of THM's in our water.
 Water age in our system has generally been impacted by lessened demand (usage), and it is believed that this is partially related to the increase in the THM values.
 The Department has examined its flushing operations and is increasing those activities in an attempt to reduce water age across the system.